-The second option is good but the first is much better.
-Building the level of unaided brand awareness that the big brands have is one of the most beneficial things you can do for your company.
+The second option is good, but the first is much better.
+Building a level of unaided brand awareness like that of the big brands we’ve named is one of the most beneficial things you can do for your company.

-Let’s get to it; we’ve got so much to cover!
+Let’s get to it — we’ve got so much to cover!

 What is Unaided Brand Awareness?

-This means that a large chunk of Quorn’s target audience were able to express knowledge of the brand in association with the alternative meat industry without any prompt, such as a logo.
+This means that a large portion of Quorn’s target audience was able to express knowledge of the brand in association with the alternative meat industry without any prompt — such as a logo or tagline.

 What do results like these mean for brands?
-It means that not only is a brand’s target audience aware of them, they have been able to create a strong association between the brand and a certain industry/niche/product.
+It indicates that not only is a brand’s target audience aware of them, but they have also been able to create a strong association between the brand and a certain industry/niche/product.

-Did you know there is a significant data-correlation between brands with a lot of market share and brands that spend on unaided brand awareness?
-That’s right, unaided brand awareness equals market share.
-Work on that and aided brand awareness will look after itself.
+Did you know there is a significant data correlation between brands with a great deal of market share and brands that spend a significant amount on unaided brand awareness?
+That’s right, unaided brand awareness equals more market share.
+Work on that and your aided brand awareness will look after itself.

 Why Is Unaided Brand Awareness Important?

-Competition is rife and many industries are oversaturated.
-Brands are paying more to reach their target audience, but this strategy is becoming too expensive to sustain the level of growth they want and need.
+These days, competition is brutal and many industries are oversaturated.
+In response, brands end up paying more to reach their target audiences.
+However, this strategy is rapidly becoming too expensive to sustain the level of growth brands want and need.

 1. It Improves Brand Equity

-Apple’s brand equity stood at an impressive $205.5B in 2019, making it one of the most valuable brands in the world.
+Apple’s brand equity stood at an impressive $205.5 billion in 2019, making it one of the most valuable brands in the world.
 Why does this matter?
 Consider this quote from Brand Marketing Blog:

 “Brand equity is the value of future sales attributable to the brand(s) owned by the company."

-Imagine what would happen if for some reason Apple was no longer able to sell under the Apple brand.
-Well, their products wouldn’t be Apple products anymore and they couldn’t sell to consumers based on the brand they’ve built.
+Imagine what would happen if, for some reason, Apple was no longer able to sell its products under the Apple brand.
+Well, the products wouldn’t be Apple products anymore and, therefore, Apple couldn’t sell to consumers based on the brand they’ve built.